prashantghimire/prashantghimire.com/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Passionate Software Engineer, problem solver and outside the box thinker.
+subtitle: Software Engineer, Problem solver and Outside the box thinker.
+Interested in learning new things, mostly related to Software Engineering and Photography.

 profile:
   align: right